 Foreign Degrees and Course Work from Non-accredited Institutions.
 Credits or degrees earned from a foreign college or university must be evaluated prior to acceptance.
 Three evaluation procedures are acceptable:

-(SPECIAL NOTE: Effective January 2009, DoDEA adopted a new business process for rating teacher applications.
-Minimum Academic Preparation and Requirements and Information, to include State endorsements (as DoDEA determines comparable to DoDEA's teacher categories), AND official transcripts reflecting 50% of the course work in the content area, must be considered with each position, where applicable.)
+State or Territory Certification/License.
+The Department of Defense Education Activity (DoDEA) accepts state educator professional certificates issued from the state departments of education in the United States and its territories.
+Minimum Academic Preparation and Requirements and Information, to include State endorsements (as DoDEA determines comparable to DoDEA's teacher categories), AND official transcripts reflecting 50% of the course work in the content area, must be considered with each position, where applicable.

 DoDDS Licensure.
 There are three types of licenses issued to DoDDS employees:

 Testing Requirements.
 Applicants must submit proof of achieving DoDEA minimum scores for the required PRAXIS test(s) as stated below.

 DODEA COMPETENCY TESTS AND QUALIFYING

 |PRAXIS I NEW Competency Test Name||Test Code||Qualifying Scores|